elegant-scipy/elegant-scipy/sphinx/content/ch3.md

-In our example, we will represent neurons in the nematode worm's nervous system as nodes, and place an edge between two nodes when a neuron makes a synapse with another. (*Synapses* are the chemical connections through which neurons communicate.)
+In our example, we will represent neurons in the nematode worm's nervous system as nodes, and place an edge between two nodes when a neuron makes a synapse with another[^synapses].
 The worm is an awesome example of neural connectivity analysis because every worm (of this species) has the same number of neurons (302), and the connections between them are all known.
 This has resulted in the fantastic Openworm project [^openworm], which we encourage you to read more about.

+[^synapses]: *Synapses* are the chemical connections through which neurons communicate.

 You can download the neuronal dataset in Excel format from the WormAtlas database at [http://www.wormatlas.org/neuronalwiring.html#Connectivitydata](http://www.wormatlas.org/neuronalwiring.html#Connectivitydata).